The Killingworth Community Fund is now accepting applications for funding considerations in Spring 2018.

-The Community Foundation’s 2016-2017 Competitive Grant Application Cycle is closed.
+The Community Foundation’s annual competitive cycle is now closed.

 Grantee Communications Kit